netzob/netzob/doc/documentation/source/index.rst

   the state machine and generation of traffic) through an undocumented protocol.

+:ref:`Modeling your Protocol with Netzob<tutorial_modeling_protocol>`
+   This tutorial details the main features of Netzob's protocol modeling aspects.
+It shows how your protocol fields can be described with Netzob's language.

 :ref:`Auto-generation of Peach pit files/fuzzers<tutorial_peach>`
   This tutorial shows how to take advantage of the Peach exporter plugin provided in Netzob to automatically generate Peach pit